aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 The `Pass` state also supports passing key-value pairs as input.
 Values can be static, or selected from the input with a path.

-The following example creates filters the `greeting` field from the state input and also injects a field called `otherData`.
+The following example filters the `greeting` field from the state input and also injects a field called `otherData`.

 ```ts